-Digital Turbine: A growth company with expanding margins.
+Digital Turbine: A growth company with expanding gross profit margins.

-Digital Turbine is a growth company that is facing some short-term headwind but could potentially turn out to be a long-term gainer.
-When looking at Digital Turbine there are plenty of things to like but also some things that are somewhat worrying.
-In this analysis I will investigate if the risk/reward if investing in Digital Turbine is worth it.
+Digital Turbine is a growth company that is facing some short-term headwinds but could potentially turn out to be a long-term winner.
+When examining Digital Turbine, there are several aspects to appreciate, but also some concerns that are somewhat worrisome.
+In this analysis, I will investigate whether the risk/reward of investing in Digital Turbine is worth it.

 This is not a financial advice.
 I am not a financial advisor and I only do these posts in order to do my own analysis and elaborate about my decisions, especially for my copiers and followers.
 If you consider investing in any of the ideas I present, you should do your own research or contact a professional financial advisor, as all investing comes with a risk of losing money.
 You are also more than welcome to copy me.